In this post, we share some key cyber security tips that can significantly reduce the risk of your business being compromised online.

 Most home networks end up with many different devices connected — iPads, laptops, phones, smart TVs, security cameras and even domestic appliances.

 Each of these brings security vulnerabilities — but by keeping different device types on separate networks, you can reduce the risk that if one is hacked that the attacker will gain access to all your devices.

-In some cases, you may need to invest in a more sophisticated router, particularly if you regularly mix professional network use with personal use (as, in the context of increased home working due to COVID-19, many of us now do).
+In some cases, you may need to invest in a more sophisticated router — particularly if you regularly mix professional network use with personal use (as, in the context of Covid-19 and increased home working, many of us now do).